creare-com/podpac/doc/source/user/coordinates.md

 ## Overview

-`Coordinates` are used to:
+Coordinates are used to:
 1. Evaluate [nodes](nodes.md) which retrieve and process data
-2. Define the coordinates of [data sources](nodes.md#DataSource)
+2. Define the coordinates of [data sources](nodes.md#datasource)

-Podpac Coordinates are modeled after the coords in xarray DataArrays, with some additional restrictions and enhancements.
+Podpac Coordinates are modeled after the coords in [xarray](http://xarray.pydata.org/en/stable/data-structures.html), with some additional restrictions and enhancements.
+Coordinates are created from a list of coordinate `values` and a corresponding list of `dims`:

 ```
-podpac.Coordinates(coords, dims=dims, ...)
+podpac.Coordinates(values, dims=dims, ...)
 ```

- * `coords` is a list of coordinates in each dimension
- * `dims` is the list of dimension names

-Some key differences in podpac Coordinates include:

- * Coordinate values are always either `float` or `np.datetime64`.
+Unlike xarray, podpac coordinate values are always either `float` or `np.datetime64`.
 For convenience, podpac automatically converts datetime strings (such as `'2018-01-01'` to np.datetime64.
- * The only allowed dimensions are 'lat', 'lon', 'time', and 'alt'
+In addition, the allowed dimensions are `'lat'`, `'lon'`, `'time'`, and `'alt'`.

 ## Coordinate Creation